opencadc/docker-base/cadc-java/README.md

 ## logging

-Log output from the application is dumped to stand output and the deployment is responsible for capturing this output.
+Log output from the application is dumped to standard output and the deployment is responsible for capturing this output.

 ## configuration